architect/arc.codes/src/views/docs/en/guides/extend/plugins.md

 1. Leverage the convenience method [`createFunction`](#createfunction), which is injected as a parameter into `package`, to create CloudFormation JSON defining the AWS Lambda resources you want to manage within your plugin, and
 2. Implement the [`functions`](#functions) plugin interface method to inform Architect of new Lambdas you are creating.

+This method can be implemented as an `async` function or not.

 #### Arguments